 About This Product

-With more than 500 feature films from the most renowned directors across the globe, this unique collection includes the best of the silent era, groundbreaking international directors, American and European masterpieces from the mid-20th century, award-winning contemporary films featured by Global Lens, and films from Africa and the African diaspora from ArtMattan Productions.
-The collection shines a light on the history of cinema while also providing a glimpse into the cultures and issues of countries around the world, making it perfect for populations with diverse cultures and multicultural programs.
+This unique collection includes the best of the silent era, groundbreaking international directors, American and European masterpieces from the mid-20th century, award-winning contemporary films from Global Lens, and films from Africa and the African diaspora from ArtMattan Productions.
+The collection shines a light on the history of cinema while also providing a glimpse into the cultures and issues of countries around the world—making it useful perfect for populations with diverse cultures and multicultural programs.

 Some World Cinema titles contain mature themes or content; viewer discretion is advised.